Enums

 )

 Unfortunately, enums cannot implement Stringable.
-So here we need to always manually do the respective string output.
+So here we need to always manually call the respective string output.

 $user->status->label()